 - It helps you get through the grocery store faster, because it’s organized by section.

 What goes on this list?
 I’d recommend including:

 - Items you buy once a buy once a month or more.

 - The ingredients for your “pantry meals,” those go-to meals and snacks you can make with items typically found in your pantry.
-See last week’s post to grab a list of my pantry meals, if you need ideas.
+(Need ideas?
+Look here.)

 - Anything essential — if you ran out, you’d be on your way to the store — toilet paper, dish soap, etc. And make them bold.
 Then you can quickly scan the bolded items before heading to the store.

 Here’s a bonus, for the kitchen organizing geeks like me.
 If you regularly shop at one store, map your list to your store.
 It’s easier than it sounds!
 Next time you do a big shop, just note the aisle number for each item.
 When you get home, reorganize your list by aisle number.
 You’ll be even faster, and double bonus – this also makes it easier to outsource the shopping to other family members.